-Question-Many firms rely on third party quality control materials (QCM) as integral portions of the firm's system of quality control.
-Many third party providers elect to undergo QCM reviews.
+42-3 Question-Many firms rely on third party QCM as integral portions of the firm's system of quality control.
+Some third party providers elect to undergo QCM reviews.
 How should the review team evaluate the results of a QCM review in its consideration of the design of a reviewed firm's system of quality control?

 Interpretation-An independent QCM review entails an assessment of the provider's system of quality control to develop and maintain the QCM, and an assessment of the resultant materials.

-The QCM review report includes two opinions: one on the provider's system to develop and maintain reliable aids (see paragraph .175) and a second on the reliability of the specific QCM covered by the review.
-The specific QCM opined on in the report will either be listed in the first paragraph of the report or in an addendum to the report.
-Firms utilize QCM as one of several key controls within their systems of quality control.
-Since the review team ordinarily assesses the suitability of the QCM as a part of its evaluation of the design of the reviewed firm's system of quality control, placing reliance on the provider's QCM review results affects the assessment of the reviewed firm's peer review risk and impacts the nature, timing, and extent of the review team's evaluation of the firm's system of quality control.
+The QCM review report includes opinions on the

+- provider's system to develop and maintain reliable aids (see paragraph .175). - reliability of the specific QCM covered by the review.

+The review team's evaluation of the design of the reviewed firm's system of quality as it relates to the QCM materials should assess the

+- · reliability of the QCM and - the firm's policies and procedures for adopting, updating, and modifying the provider's QCM.

-The review team should obtain the QCM review results (i.e. the report, LOR [if applicable], etc.) to consider the impact on the reviewed firm's system of quality control.
+The review team should obtain the QCM review results (that is, the report or letter of response, if applicable) to consider the impact on the reviewed firm's system of quality control.
 The provider's QCM review results may be obtained from the AICPA's website, the provider, or the reviewed firm.
-The review team should review the definitions of deficiencies and significant deficiencies in QCM reviews provided in paragraph .178 to understand the impact to the reviewed firm: